 Amidst the appetizing background score that runs throughout, the next song to come up is the title track by Javed Ali and Sunidhi Chauhan.
 Javed’s voice and his rendition is everything that the hero’s character is all about: honest, sincere and heartfelt.
 His vocals radiate sheer beauty as he goes, “Tu aaye to meri pheeki se mehfil mein lazzate laut aaye…“.
 Sunidhi Chauhan supports him ably.

 Next up in Sonu Nigam–Shreya Ghoshal‘s ” Mannat”, a complex, operatic romantic song that is definitely not the most hummable of all songs but highly impactful in the film’s narrative.
 Interspersed with dialogues, the song sets tune to the budding romance between the leads.
 Brownie points for consistently excellent rendition in a clearly difficult composition.
 Equally commendable is Kausar Munir’s attempt to lace romance in a song high on busy orchestration.
 The soundtrack also comes with a reprise version in which Ghoshal takes the centre stage and the song makes for an equally engaging listen.

 The situational number “Jaadu Tonewaaliyan” by Sabri Bros is highly functional and is timed perfectly in the film.

 Wajid-Shreya Ghoshal number, “Rangreli” comes as the end credits roll.
 Laced with interesting wedding music, the song makes for a pleasant hear though not as beautiful as other tracks in the soundtrack.

-Eventually, the music of Daawat-e-Ishq faced a typical fate of being overlooked.
-The film was no great shakes, despite a fantastic performance by Parineeti Chopra.
+Eventually, the music of Daawat-e-Ishq faced a typical fate of being overlooked due to the film not finding much patronage despite its merits.
 As a result, the soundtrack remains largely unheard till date.
-This isn’t a surprise and the kind of music that the film serves is not what the audience of today takes to easily.
-All it needed was a better film to have featured in!
+Plus, the kind of music that the film serves is not what the audience of today takes to easily.
 Alas…